Mister-Phil/Mister-Phil/README.md

 - 👀 I’m interested in ...
 Learning
 - 🌱 I’m currently learning ...
 HTML, CSS, JS, Python, Flutter, UX.
 - 💞️ I’m looking to collaborate on ...
 AR, VR, A.I. projects.
-- 📫 How to reach me ... email: jav-philippe.pyram@hec.ca & philippe_pyram@yahoo.com
+- 📫 How to reach me ... email: philippe_pyram@yahoo.com
 - Have a nice day! :)

 <!---